SPEC 13058 ind 12.0

-At the time the relevant event occurs, the Supplier undertakes to inform the Buyer immediately and shall endeavour to take any reasonable possible measures in a view to pursue the execution of said Contract.
+At the time the relevant event occurs, the Supplier undertakes to inform the Buyer immediately and shall endeavor to take any reasonable possible measures in a view to pursue the execution of said Contract.

 The Supplier shall make a report of the situation in which shall be notably explained the actions taken to contain the consequences of the force majeure event.

+Voidance of one of the clauses of these Terms shall not void the remaining clauses.
+The void clause shall be replaced by a clause designed to produce an equivalent financial and legal effect as the original clause.
 The failure by one of the parties to assert any right available under the Terms, will not be construed, whatever is the duration, the importance or the frequency of such situation, as a waiver of such right or the right to later enforce each and every clause of the Terms.

 Within the framework of the contractual relations between the Supplier and the Buyer, any legal or conventional mechanism of revision of the contract in case of significant change of the economic circumstances is hereby expressly excluded.
 No clause of hardship is applicable.

-- Moreover, under no circumstances may the Supplier transfer, assign or delegate, in whole or in part, any of its rights or obligations under the Contract (including without limitation any right of payment), whether directly or indirectly, by merger, acquisition or contribution to a joint venture, without the Buyer’s prior written consent.
+21.4.2.
+Moreover, under no circumstances may the Supplier transfer, assign or delegate, in whole or in part, any of its rights or obligations under the Contract (including without limitation any right of payment), whether directly or indirectly, by merger, acquisition or contribution to a joint venture, without the Buyer’s prior written consent.

 The Buyer and the Supplier are independent contracting parties and nothing in the Contract will make either party the agent or legal representative of the other for any purpose whatsoever, nor does it grant either party any authority to assume or to create any obligation on behalf of or in the name of the other.

-- Any dispute arising out of or related to the business relationship with the Supplier concerning ELECTRICFIL AUTOMOTIVE (BEYNOST – FRANCE), ELECTRICFIL SERVICE (JOINVILLE – FRANCE) or EFI LIGHTING (BEYNOST – FRANCE) shall be settled by the Commercial Court in LYONS (FRANCE), unless the Supplier and the Buyer decide to try to resolve the litigation through an amicable settlement.
+21.6.1.
+Any dispute arising out of or related to the business relationship with the Supplier concerning ELECTRICFIL AUTOMOTIVE (BEYNOST – FRANCE), ELECTRICFIL SERVICE (JOINVILLE – FRANCE) or EFI LIGHTING (BEYNOST – FRANCE) shall be settled by the Judicial Court of LYONS (FRANCE), unless the Supplier and the Buyer decide to try to resolve the litigation through an amicable settlement.
 The applicable laws shall be the French law as well as all the international standards, regulations and/or publications specifically mentioned within the Contract, to the exclusion of its conflict rules laws and of the United Nations Convention on Contracts for the International Sale of Goods (Vienna, 1980) (CISG).

-- Any dispute arising out of or related to the business relationship with the Supplier concerning ELECTRICFIL ENGINE COMPONENTS (Wuhan) Co.
+21.6.2.
+Any dispute arising out of or related to the business relationship with the Supplier concerning ELECTRICFIL ENGINE COMPONENTS (Wuhan) Co.
 Ltd (HUBEI – CHINA) shall be submitted to the Shanghai International Economic and Trade Arbitration Commission (SHIAC) for arbitration which shall be conducted in accordance with its Arbitration rules in effect at the time of applying for arbitration, unless the Supplier and the Buyer decide to try to resolve the litigation through an amicable settlement.
 The arbitration place will be SHANGHAI (CHINA).
 The arbitration proceedings will be led by one arbitrator.
 The law governing arbitration will be the laws of P.R China as well as all the international standards, regulations and/or publications specifically mentioned within the Contract, to the exclusion of its conflict rules laws and of the United Nations Convention on Contracts for the International Sale of Goods (Vienna, 1980) (CISG).
 The language of the arbitration proceedings will be English and/or Chinese.
 The arbitral award will be final and binding.

-- Any dispute arising out of or related to the business relationship with the Supplier concerning ELECTRICFIL UNIFIL OTOMOTIV (ISTANBUL – TURKEY) shall be submitted to the International Chamber of Commerce (ICC) for arbitration which shall be conducted in accordance with its Arbitration rules in effect at the time of applying for arbitration, unless the Supplier and the Buyer decide to try to resolve the litigation through an amicable settlement.
+21.6.3.
+Any dispute arising out of or related to the business relationship with the Supplier concerning ELECTRICFIL UNIFIL OTOMOTIV (ISTANBUL – TURKEY) shall be submitted to the International Chamber of Commerce (ICC) for arbitration which shall be conducted in accordance with its Arbitration rules in effect at the time of applying for arbitration, unless the Supplier and the Buyer decide to try to resolve the litigation through an amicable settlement.
 The arbitration place will be LYONS (FRANCE).
 The arbitration proceedings will be led by one arbitrator.
 The law governing arbitration will be the French law as well as all the international standards, regulations and/or publications specifically mentioned within the Contract, to the exclusion of its conflict rules laws and of the United Nations Convention on Contracts for the International Sale of Goods (Vienna, 1980) (CISG).
 The language of the arbitration proceedings will be English.
 The arbitral award will be final and binding.

-- Any dispute arising out of or related to the business relationship with the Supplier concerning ELECTRICFIL CORPORATION (Production facility: ELKMONT – ALABAMA) shall be submitted to the American Arbitration Association (AAA) for arbitration which shall be conducted in accordance with its Commercial Arbitration Rules and Mediation Procedures in effect at the time of applying for arbitration, unless the Supplier and the Buyer decide to try to resolve the litigation through an amicable settlement.
+21.6.4.
+Any dispute arising out of or related to the business relationship with the Supplier concerning ELECTRICFIL CORPORATION (Production facility: ELKMONT – ALABAMA) shall be submitted to the American Arbitration Association (AAA) for arbitration which shall be conducted in accordance with its Commercial Arbitration Rules and Mediation Procedures in effect at the time of applying for arbitration, unless the Supplier and the Buyer decide to try to resolve the litigation through an amicable settlement.
 The arbitration place will be ELKMONT (ALABAMA).
 The arbitration proceedings will be led by one arbitrator.
 The law governing arbitration will be the laws of the State of Alabama as well as all the international standards, regulations and/or publications specifically mentioned within the Contract, to the exclusion of its conflict rules laws and of the United Nations Convention on Contracts for the International Sale of Goods (Vienna, 1980) (CISG).
 The language of the arbitration proceedings will be English.
-The arbitral award will be final and
+The arbitral award will be final and binding.

-- Any dispute arising out of or related to the business relationship with the Supplier concerning ELECTRICFIL DE MÉXICO, S.A.
+21.6.5.
+Any dispute arising out of or related to the business relationship with the Supplier concerning ELECTRICFIL DE MÉXICO, S.A.
 DE C.V.
 (GUADALAJARA – JALISCO – MEXICO) shall be submitted to the Arbitration Center of Mexico (CAM) for arbitration which shall be conducted in accordance with its Arbitration Rules in effect at the time of applying for arbitration, unless the Supplier and the Buyer decide to try to resolve the litigation through an amicable settlement.
 The arbitration place will be GUADALAJARA (JALISCO – MEXICO).
 The arbitration proceedings will be led by one arbitrator.
 The law governing arbitration will be the laws of Jalisco as well as all the international standards, regulations and/or publications specifically mentioned within the Contract, to the exclusion of its conflict rules laws and of the United Nations Convention on Contracts for the International Sale of Goods (Vienna, 1980) (CISG).
 The language of the arbitration proceedings will be English and/or Spanish.
 The arbitral award will be final and binding.